Perlite: What It Is And How To Use It Right

 There’s many other uses, but to gardeners, it’s an essential ingredient in their garden.
 In that vein, let’s discuss just how perlite makes its way from its natural source into gardening stores across the world.

 How is Perlite Made?

-Perlite begins as a naturally-forming volcanic glass, a special variety which is created when obsidian makes contact with water.
-This type of volcanic glass has a much higher H2O content than other varieties.
-Like most other materials from volcanic origin, it’s in the grey to black range with some color variation, and is very dense and heavy.
+Perlite begins as a naturally-forming volcanic glass, a special variety that is created when obsidian makes contact with water.
+This type of glass has a much higher H2O content than other varieties.
+Like most other materials of volcanic origin, it’s in the grey to black range with some color variation and is very dense and heavy.
 So why does the stuff we use in gardening appear to be white and lightweight?

-This newly-created material is much lighter in weight than its previous form and has numerous crevices and cavities.
-It can easily be crushed with moderate pressure, but does not crumble under the light pressure exerted on it by other soils, and it doesn’t decay or shrink.
+This newly-created material is much lighter in weight than its previous form and has numerous crevices and cavities, making it high in water retention capabilities.
+It can easily be crushed with moderate pressure but does not crumble under the light pressure exerted on it by other soils, and it doesn’t decay or shrink.
 It is clean and sterile.

 The typical chemical composition of perlite varies slightly, as most volcanic glass does.
 However, perlite which is optimal for the expanding process typically consists of 70-75% silicon dioxide.
 Other chemicals include:

 - sodium oxide (3-4%)

 All of these are natural minerals and are often part of other soil blends that include peat moss and other ingredients.
 It has a pH of 6.6 to 7.5.